 The Royal Course at Ka’anapali was a nice surprise.
 A good resort course which provides plenty of room off the tee, but requires precise approach shots and a good short game to have a chance at scoring well.

-9. Glencoe Golf and Country Club (Forest Course), Calgary, Alberta, Canada (review coming soon)
+9. Glencoe Golf and Country Club (Forest Course), Calgary, Alberta, Canada (click here for full review)

 The Forest Course at the Glencoe may be one of the most difficult courses around Calgary.
 If you’re lucky enough to play at this private club, you’ll have access to their amazing practice facility before your round, which I highly recommend utilizing before you face a course that will challenge every faucet of your game.